keras-team/autokeras/CONTRIBUTING.md

 Please follow these style guide closely, especially for the docstrings, which would be extracted automatically to generate the documentation.

-## API Guide

-You only need to read this guide if you are creating or updating a new task module, e.g. TextClassifier, VideoClassifier.
-In general, all new task module should inherit their objects from the `Classifier` class in [`autokeras/classifier.py`](https://github.com/jhfjhfj1/autokeras/blob/master/autokeras/classifier.py).
-Reach out to us if you feel there is a special requirement.
-For every new feature, a new directory should be created inside the /autokeras directory, e.g. text_classifier.
-All the code contributed should be within the directory.
-The details of the functions to inherit is in the documentation of [`autokeras/classifier.py`](https://github.com/jhfjhfj1/autokeras/blob/master/autokeras/classifier.py)

 ## Documentation Guide: